perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ![import_song](../../images/import_song.png)

 When `listoptions()` gets called it will `ls -R` the directory it's in.
-By netcatting into the challenge server, we can see the contents of the directory, which contains a `flag.txt` and the same song folders and files that we have.
+If we netcat into the server running this challenge we can select `1.
+Import a Song to the Playlist` and the contents of the challenge's directory will get listed.
+Doing this shows it contains a `flag.txt` and the same song folders and files that we have.

 From lines 20-24 we can see that the user supplies a file path that must exist, can't contain the strings `"flag"` and `".."` and must begin with a capital letter between A and Z (no absolute paths).
 Given the contents of the challenge directory, the only available option is to send a path of one of the song files, i.e. `<Album_Name>/<song_name>.txt` (*or* just the path of an album directory, i.e. `<Album_Name>/`, which will be relevant later).

 The file path is getting read into an array of structs, which is our playlist of imported songs.
 Each struct is 56 bytes long, with 7 fields.
-The decompilation is a little wonky, but `hacky_...` refers to the fields in the first struct in the array. `hacky_fd_reference` is cast a `DWORD`, whereas everything else is a `QWORD` so that's why it's being increased `14 * song_ctr` rather than `7*song_ctr`.
+The decompilation is a little wonky, but `hacky_...` refers to the fields in the first struct in the array. `hacky_fd_reference` is cast as a `DWORD` pointer, whereas everything else is cast as a `QWORD` point so that's why it's being increased `14 * song_ctr` rather than `7*song_ctr`.
 Below is what the song struct looks like.

 ![song_struct](../../images/song_struct.png)

 The first 24 bytes of the struct is a 24 bytes array of the song file path.
 Directly below it is a 4 byte file descripter that gets assigned when the file path is opened.
 Below that is 4 bytes of padding, and then 3 pointers.
-The first pointer pointer points will point at the file path, the second will point at the file name and the third will point into the heap (given intended program behavior).
+The first pointer will point at the file path, the second will point at the file name and the third will point into the heap (given intended program behavior).

 Where do the first two pointers get assigned?
 In lines 30 and 32, with Ke$ha's favorite libc function, [strtok](http://www.cplusplus.com/reference/cstring/strtok/).
 While my first instinct was to look there for vulnerabilities, that would be a rookie mistake.
-Clearly the first thing any good vulnerability researcher would do at this situation is put on [TikTok](https://www.youtube.com/watch?v=iP6XpLQM2Cs) by Ke$ha.
+Clearly the first thing any good CTF player would do at this situation is put on [TikTok](https://www.youtube.com/watch?v=iP6XpLQM2Cs) by Ke$ha.

 Now that the ambiance is set, we can look at the strtoks.
 The first strtok scans the `song_file_path` to find a token ending in the `/` character.
 Once done, it replaces that with a null byte, and returns a pointer to the beginning of the token.
 The second strtok starts at the byte afterwhich the last strtok call left off, so in this case the beginning of our song name, and scans until it finds a `.` character, at which point it replaces that `.` with a nullbyte and returns a pointer to the beginning of the song name.